 Indication Status Relevant Codes Notes

-Acute traumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Must document acute onset and extremity location
+Acute traumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Must document acute phase; verify codes with your MAC

-Subacute traumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Subacute phase must be clearly documented
+Subacute traumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Subacute status should be explicit in clinical documentation

-Acute nontraumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Nontraumatic etiology (e.g., inflammatory) must be noted in record
+Acute nontraumatic musculoskeletal disorder of the extremities Covered Not specified in NCD 76 Nontraumatic etiology (e.g., inflammatory) must be documented

 Enter your email to unlock all tables — 100% free